abinit/abinit/doc/tutorial/spin_model.md

   * Run a spin dynamics calculation with MULTIBINIT
   * Determine the critical temperature for a magnetic phase transition
+  * Calculate spin canting angles for systems with Dzyaloshinskii-Moriya interaction

 The TB2J python package, which can be used to generate a spin model, can be found on the ABINIT gitlab website at https://gitlab.abinit.org/xuhe/TB2J.
 This package will be included in the ABINIT package in the future.

+*Before beginning, you might consider to work in a subdirectory for this tutorial.
+Why not Work_spindyn?*

 [TUTORIAL_README]